Container (board game): Gameplay

 The game ends at the end of a player's turn when the pre-determined supply of containers runs out of two types.
 At this point, the containers on the island are evaluated.
 Each player is dealt, at the start of the game, a card telling him the values (to him) of each of the different types of containers, from 2 to 10.
 However, the type of container that he has most of (or one of the types of containers that he has joint most of) is deemed to be oversupplied, and hence worthless—creating a situation whereby he wishes to have the most, or joint most, of his least valuable container.
 There is also a mechanism by which a player benefits from having at least one of each type of container in his space on the island.
 Containers remaining on players' ships or in their dockside stores, but not in their factory stores, are also worth money at game end.
 The player with the most money at the end of the game is the winner.

 The game encourages players to compete economically.
 The convoluted route that the containers take to their eventual destination means that players can lose track of whose production facility an individual container originally came from, and focus only on its immediate and future value to them.

+Reception

+A review by Matt Jarvis in Eurogamer said that despite its "dull wrapper" with "muddy and messy artwork" which is "ugly" and "drab", Container was "one of the most singular, thrilling experiences" he had ever had.
+In another review for Tabletop Gaming, Jarvis explained that the distinctive feature of Container is that it "puts total control of the economy in the hands of the players".